colgate-cosc290/cosc290-fall2017/schedule.md

     + No problem set for this lecture.
 Finish lab1.
 - **Fri, Sep 15 Lecture 8: Predicate Logic continued**
     + Reading: 3.5
+    + No problem set for this lecture.
+Work on lab2.